Burnside's lemma: Enumeration vs. generation

 Burnside's lemma counts distinct objects, but it does not construct them.
 In general, combinatorial generation with isomorph rejection considers the symmetries of $g$ on objects $x$.
 But instead of checking that $g \cdot x = x$, it checks that $g \cdot x$ has not already been generated.
 One way to accomplish this is by checking that $g \cdot x$ is not lexicographically less than $x$, using the lexicographically least member of each equivalence class as the canonical form of the class.
 Counting the objects generated with such a technique can verify that Burnside's lemma was correctly applied.

 History: the lemma that is not Burnside's

 William Burnside stated and proved this lemma in his 1897 book on finite groups, attributing it to Frobenius 1887.
 But even prior to Frobenius, the formula was known to Cauchy in 1845.
 Consequently, this lemma is sometimes referred to as the lemma that is not Burnside's.
-Misnaming scientific discoveries is referred to as Stigler's law of eponymy.
+The attribution of the lemma to someone other than its original discoverer is an example of Stigler's law of eponymy.